-When implementing a programme to identify, develop, review and improve data integrity across an organisation, a focus on standardisation and procedures, risk assessment, technology and systems, and data governance will be essential.
+When implementing a programme to identify, develop, review and improve data integrity across an organization, a focus on standardization and procedures, risk assessment, technology and systems, and data governance will be essential.
 These steps should be part of a larger cultural shift driven by engagement and education.

 - Education and culture

 The growing issues of data integrity across life science companies means that organizations need to be able to adapt rapidly to prevent violations and regulatory consequences.
 Companies that fail to develop and implement suitable standards risk falling behind global regulatory requirements and may face consequences ranging from recalls and plant shutdowns to criminal charges, in addition to losing the competitive advantage of valuable data insights.